Draft agenda can be downloaded from here.

 Efficient and effective management of data and data products is critical for modern climate science and a key responsibility for ICOS and other research infrastructures.
 Data management is concerned not only with the practical storage and serving of data, but also encompasses (semi-automated) data quality checking, metadata generation (including assignment of persistent identifiers for long-lived datasets), provenance recording (including for version management, attribution and accounting) and cataloguing (including exposing data to other services to increase the visibility and accessibility of research assets).
 ‘Data’ in this context are not limited to scientific observations and measurements, but also all derived products, metadata, code, logs and other information objects that must be properly curated.
 Thus, this session is concerned with the requirements and state of the art of data management and data quality checking in all parts of the ICOS research infrastructure and in conjunction with other environmental science initiatives and infrastructures with which ICOS collaborates.

-Theme 5: Decadal variability in biogeochemical cycles
+Session 10: Decadal variability in biogeochemical cycles

 Conveners: Ute Schuster, Frank Berninger